What It’s Like to Work in the Accounting & Finance Field

 - Start by listing your professional accomplishments – On a piece of scratch paper, write down all of your amazing accomplishments and career highlights.

-- View Accounting and Finance resume samples to get started – Choose from our extensive assortment of resume samples to find one that helps you craft your own.
+- View Accounting and Finance resume templates to get started – Choose from our extensive assortment of resume templates to find one that helps you craft your own.

 - Create an eye-catching header for the top of your Accounting and Finance resume – Include your name, email address, phone number, and a personal website (if you have one) at the top.